kemitchell/net-quorum-protocol/rules.md

 1. Propose or make a change to [Special Members List] removing your name and contact information.
 2. Propose or make a change to [Regular Members List] adding your name and contact information.

+## Remove a Regular Member

+To remove a regular member:

+1. [Take a Vote] and secure [Supermajority Approval] to remove the regular member.
+2. Propose or make a change to [Regular Members List] removing the special member's name and contact information.

 ## Remove a Special Member